 The Jamaica Women’s Employment Shelter is a 65-bed facility for women that offers a more structured and service intensive environment, working with clients to develop and implement an Independent Living Plan and achieve personal goals such as learning how to budget or search for housing.
 For information, call (718) 262-1450.

-Cromwell Avenue Safe Haven is an 80-bed facility providing low demand transitional housing, direct care and case management services to long-term street homeless men and homeless veterans.
+Cromwell Avenue Safe Haven is an 80-bed facility providing low demand transitional housing, direct care and case management services to long-term street homeless men.
 For information, call (718) 293-2930.

 Schwartz Assessment Shelter is a program that incorporates lessons to offer a more structured and service intensive environment for clients who have not been successful in completing the goals of their independent living plans.
 For information, call (212) 369-8900.